jacebenson/cedar/docs/docs/background-jobs.md

 ### Overview

-There are three components to the Background Job system in Redwood:
+There are three components to the Background Job system in Cedar:

 1. Scheduling
 2. Storage